udem-dlteam/mimosa/README.md

 This will automatically place the built executable in the right folder, so a compile cycle will then execute properly.

+## `modifiedgambit.h`

+This header file is issued from the `include/gambit.h.in` from the custom Gambit implementation.
+It will require an update if the header file from the Gambit fork changes.

 # Developement

 The project has seen many codestyles and so some parts of the code are not formatted the same.
 The C++ code tries to use the "llvm" format (mainly in driver and kernel files), using the `clang-format` utility.
 The Scheme code does not follow a style that has a name that I know of.